Signed in as:

-Thomas A. Cordier, PhD is the founder and executive director of the American CBT Treatment and Training Center, the American Cognitive Behavioral Treatment Centers, and the Cordier Institute for Advancements in Neuro-Emotive Cognitive Behavioral Treatment (NE-CBT).
+Thomas A. Cordier, PhD, is the founder and executive director of the American CBT Treatment and Training Center, the American Cognitive Behavioral Treatment Centers, and the Cordier Institute for Advancements in Neuro-Emotive Cognitive Behavioral Treatment (NE-CBT).

 His clinical training includes: